Skip to content

 1. Log in to Resource Manager as a user with ZenManager or Manager role

-3. Enter a value in EntityID, this value should also be set in your IdP and will be used by Zenoss to identify itself in SAML AuthnRequests.
-Per SAML documentation (8.3.6)...
-The syntax of such an identifier is a URI of not more than 1024 characters in length.
-It is RECOMMENDED that a system entity use a URL containing its own domain name to identify itself.
+3. Enter a value in EntityID.
+As a best practice, set this value in your IdP so Zenoss can use it to identify itself in SAML AuthnRequests.
+As a SAML best practice, use a URI syntax up to 1024 characters in length.
+As a best practice for a system entity, use a URL containing its own domain name to identify itself, such as machine.domain.com.

-4. Enter Paste SAML IdP entity identifier and metadata
+4. Enter Paste SAML IdP entity identifier and metadata.
+For example:

-6. Optionally specify Name ID Policy format.
-Different IdPs want different values, this allows Zenoss to be configured based on what the IdP wants in the AuthnRequest.
-This has no effect on Zenoss SAML
+6. Optionally, specify Name ID Policy format.
+Different IdPs want different values, so you can configure Zenoss based on what the IdP wants in the AuthnRequest.
+This value has no effect on Zenoss SAML.

 Usage